 featuring a bust of Queen Victoria and dated 1896.

-Both coins are sterling quality silver as is the twisty handle.
+Both coins are coin quality silver as is the twisty handle.

 Newfoundland was a British colony until 1907 and a dominion until 1949